Local Travel Experts

 The Gothic Quarter is made up of narrow streets lined with medieval buildings with big pointed arches, thick walls, and steep roofs.
 The area is filled with cool shops and destinations like La Catedral de la Seu, dedicated to Saint Jaume, where you can find ancient symbols from Catalan history.

-The Gothic Quarter is an excellent place for people that want to enjoy some time away from the bustling city.
+The Gothic Quarter is an excellent place for people who want to enjoy some time away from the bustling city.

 Hours: Shops open 9 AM – 8 PM